Ardrasal/GeoData-Django/README.md

     `$ web: gunicorn geodata.wsgi`
     (Progress!
 I got a `no module named geodata` error.)
 I repeated these steps with `web: gunicorn GeoData.wsgi` (New error! `ModuleNotFoundError: No module named 'GeoData.heroku_settings`) And that's right, there was no module named that at the time (it was temporarily commented out).

     7. I un-commented heroku_settings.py', pushed to git and to Heroku.
 I got an error while running `$ python manage.py collectstatic --noinput`.
-I tried adding a css file under 'static/'.
+I tried adding a CSS file under 'static/'.

     **Solution**: It needed to be: `web: gunicorn GeoData.wsgi`, but I had neglected to push to Heroku, and fix a few other things such as un-commenting heroku_settings.py and adding my requirements.txt.